microsoft/autogen/website/docs/FAQ.md

 - `config_list_from_models`: Creates configurations based on a provided list of models, useful when targeting specific models without manually specifying each configuration.
 - `config_list_from_dotenv`: Constructs a configuration list from a `.env` file, offering a consolidated way to manage multiple API configurations and keys from a single file.

-We suggest that you take a look at this [notebook](https://github.com/microsoft/autogen/blob/main/notebook/oai_openai_utils.ipynb) for full code examples of the different methods to configuring your model endpoints.
+We suggest that you take a look at this [notebook](https://github.com/microsoft/autogen/blob/main/notebook/oai_openai_utils.ipynb) for full code examples of the different methods to configure your model endpoints.

 ### Use the constructed configuration list in agents